saces/fn-git-wiki/README.markdown

 git-wiki is a wiki that relies on git to keep pages' history and [Sinatra][] to serve them.

-I wrote git-wiki as a quick and dirty hack, mostly to play with Sinatra.
+Sr wrote git-wiki as a quick and dirty hack, mostly to play with Sinatra.
 It turned out that Sinatra is an awesome little web framework and that this hack isn't as useless as I first though since I now use it daily.

-However, it is definitely not feature rich and will probably never be because I mostly use it as a web frontend for `git`, `ls` and `vim`.
+However, it is definitely not feature rich and will probably never be because Sr mostly use it as a web frontend for `git`, `ls` and `vim`.

-If you want history, search, etc. you should look at other people's [forks][], especially [al3x][]'s one.

 Install
 -------